 - Surgery must have included a hysterectomy and bilateral salpingo-oophorectomy; pelvic lymph node sampling and para-aortic lymph node sampling are optional

-- Patients with a GOG Performance Status of 0, 1, or 2
+- Patients with a Gynecologic Oncology Group (GOG) performance status of 0, 1, or 2

 - White blood cell (WBC) >= 3,000/mcl